How Much Is Workers’ Compensation Insurance in 2025?

 Type of Work Done by Employees

-The type of work performed by your employees correlates to the job classification codes used in your workers' comp rate formula.
+The work your employees perform correlates to the job classification codes used in your workers' comp rate formula.
 Codes for more dangerous industries will correlate to higher workers' comp rates than those for less risky industries.

 Just a few examples of NCCI job classification types and codes are: